 COVID-19 Vaccine After Care: Pfizer-BioNTech and Moderna Vaccines

-Serious side effects after receiving the vaccine are rare.
-However, should you develop any signs and symptoms that could be an allergic reaction soon after vaccination, seek medical attention right away from the clinic staff, or call 911 if you have left and are severely unwell.
+Serious side effects after receiving the COVID-19 vaccine are rare.
+If you develop any signs and symptoms that could be an allergic reaction soon after vaccination, seek medical attention right away from clinic staff, or call 911 if you have left.

 Symptoms of an allergic reaction include:

 - Hives (bumps on the skin that are often very itchy).